-- Once the drive is initialized, right-click on it.
+- Once the drive is initialized, right-click it.

 - Select New Partition or New Simple Volume from the drop-down menu that appears.

 - A New Simple Volume Wizard opens.
 Click the button.

-- Specify the size of the partition you'd like to create.
-Click the button.
+- Specify the size of the partition you want to create, and click the button.

-- Select a drive letter for your new partition.
-Click the button.
+- Select a drive letter for your new partition, and click the button.

-- Ensure the drive format is NTFS, change the volume's name (optional), and then click the button.
+- Ensure the drive format is NTFS, change the volume's name (optional), and click the button.

 Further information on partitions

-Partition or Volume Size - By default, the size will be the maximum capacity in MB of the drive.
+Partition or Volume Size - By default, the size is the maximum capacity in MB of the drive.
 If you want the drive to have multiple partitions, change the size to that which you desire.
 The remainder of the drive can be allocated later and, if you specify the maximum size, you can also shrink this size at a later time.

 Drive letter or Path - Each drive or partition in Windows can be assigned an available drive letter.
 Most Windows users prefer this setting.
 However, versions of Windows which support NTFS can also mount a drive to a folder on an existing drive.
 If you plan on using the drive to store only a specific type of file, such as pictures, music, or programs, this can be especially useful.